 The Palmer Drought Severity Index (PDSI) is a widely used model designed to predict drought conditions.
 The PDSI has its advantages and disadvantages, but NOAA and state and local governments use it to assess drought conditions over time.
 Negative numbers correspond to drier conditions while positive numbers correspond to wetter conditions.
 A PDSI value of -4.0 or below corresponds to extreme drought conditions.

 Each state is divided into climate divisions with Georgia having nine division.
 They are numbered from northwest to southeast; metro Atlanta is in District 2 (second from top left) as is Lake Lanier, one of the state’s most important reservoirs.
 Drought conditions both upstream and downstream of Lake Lanier will influence the reservoir’s water levels.
-Dryer conditions in District 2 and 3 will result in less water flowing into Lake Lanier while wetter conditions in South Georgia can result in less water being released from Lake Lanier.
+Drier conditions in District 2 and 3 will result in less water flowing into Lake Lanier while wetter conditions in south Georgia and Florida can result in less water being released from Lake Lanier.
 Tensions in the water wars between Georgia, Florida, and Alabama escalate as drier conditions increase in the southeast region.
 Below is a GIF of PDSI values for every climate division the country.